openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   Details which uniquely identify a bank account, and are used when making or receiving a payment.

 :items:
-  list of :ref:`item` objects, required
+  Array of :ref:`item` objects, required

   Originates from `lots.items`.